-No anesthesia is used while this very sensitive part of the female body is being brutally cut and manipulated, except when the operation is being performed by a health professional who has access to anesthetics and who the required knowledge in their use.
+No anaesthesia is used while brutally cutting and manipulating this very sensitive part of the female body, except when the operation is performed by a health professional who has anaesthetics and who has the proper knowledge on how to use them.

 Instruments and Methods

 - Any sharp cutting instrument such as a knife, broken glass, razor blade will do, or the operator may have somehow acquired medical instruments like a scalpel, forceps or scissors.

 - The instruments may be new or may have already been used for other purposes and/or on other persons.

 - Sterilization is seldom known nor performed by these traditional operators.